 Types of accommodation in Kraków

-There is a range of accommodation in Kraków.
+There is a range of accommodation options in Kraków.
 Expats will find everything from modern studio apartments and older Soviet-era flats, to villas and freestanding houses with gardens.

 Both furnished and unfurnished accommodation is available in Kraków, but most accommodation comes unfurnished.

 Many expats moving to Kraków for the first time opt for short-term accommodation initially while they get to know the city.
-It may be difficult to rent an apartment on a short-term basis, and expats may therefore have more luck with a guest house, hotel or serviced room.
+It may be difficult to rent an apartment on a short-term basis, and expats may therefore have more luck with a guest house, hotel or serviced apartments.

 Finding accommodation in Kraków

 There are a number of ways to get started on searching for accommodation in Kraków, even from a distance.
 Online property portals and websites of estate agencies can be a good way to learn about the various areas and what to expect in terms of pricing.
 That said, expats should never agree to rent a property or pay any money towards it without having seen it in person.

 Once in Kraków, the easiest route is to enlist a real-estate agent, preferably from an agency with experience working with expats.
 Hiring a bilingual agent who can speak both English and Polish will go a long way towards easing any communication difficulties.
 These agents will also have a good knowledge of the various areas in the city and can guide expats through the leasing process.